 - Latex Gloves

-- Protective equipment like a pocket mask and other breathing barrier devices
+- Personal Protective Equipment like a pocket mask, face shield, and other breathing barrier devices

 - Antiseptic wipes